The Mental Health Series

 Individuals that complete all three sessions will be provided with a certificate for their time.

-Please watch for posters across campus, as well as email mail outs, social media posts and other forms of promotion throughout the academic year.
-There are usually two of each session offered per semester at various times on various days.
-To register for a session please visit http://www.smu.ca/campus-life/faculty-and-staff-workshop.html.
-If you have any questions about the sessions please do not hesitate to contact us at email@example.com.
+Please watch for email mail outs, social media posts and other forms of promotion.
+Sessions are offered via Microsoft Teams at various times on various days.
+To register for a session please visit use our sign up form here.
+If you have any questions, please do not hesitate to contact us at firstname.lastname@example.org.